Maintaining Indoor Environmental Quality for a Healthy & Safe Travel Season

 In regards to air filtration, ASHRAE recommends upgrading HVAC filters to MERV-13 or the highest rating the system can accommodate.
 Data monitoring of active systems can then be used to ensure static pressure and flows are adequate after any filter changes.
 Building teams typically install a small number of new filters to test the equipment capacity before deploying new filters across the entire HVAC system.
 A further filter consideration would be using standalone air purifiers in high traffic hotel common areas or in guestrooms where MERV-13 filters may not be an option.

 Figure 2: Supply Fan Points after Filter replacement compared to the prior week (Dotted Lines)

 As always, it is essential to maintain thermal comfort with recommended humidity levels between 40% and 60%.
 With colder weather and increased ventilation, hotels are likely to see higher energy consumption this winter, especially as internal heat in the building may decrease due to fewer hotel guests and events.
 Automated BAS/HVAC systems monitoring and analysis can be used to not only optimize comfort conditions but also to identify opportunities to improve energy efficiency while alerting teams of real-time system anomalies.

 Figure 3: Monitoring Return Air Humidity and flagging units out of the recommended range

-By following these general guidelines and using data already available to building operators, hotels can ensure the best possible environment for their guests and staff during this holiday season.
+By following these general guidelines and using data already available to building operators, hotels can ensure the best possible environment for their guests and staff during the busy travel season.